Cristina Kahlo: Subject of Diego Rivera

-Rivera portrays Cristina in his art work, and she was one of his favorite models.
+Rivera portrayed Cristina in his art work, and she was one of his favorite models.
 Cristina was depicted on the South Wall of Rivera's 1929-1935 mural The History of Mexico: The World of Today and Tomorrow.
 She lies at the bottom of the mural alongside her children and Frida.
-This could be an indication of her importance to Diego.
+This could be an indication of her importance to Rivera.
 Pairing Frida and Cristina and her children showed the contradictions between the two.
 Frida appears statuesque while Cristina appears "lively."
-Another contradiction was the aspect of Cristina being his lover and Frida his wife; and in addition Cristina had children and Frida did not.
+Another contradiction was the aspect of Cristina being his lover and Frida his wife; also, Cristina had children and Frida did not.

 Cristina also appears in Rivera's Figure of Knowledge, in the Ministry of Health.
-Depicted in the nude, she holds a yonic shaped flower as a symbol of her femininity.
-Diego depicted her in the nude in another mural in the same building, although neither of the nude depictions were meant to be erotic but represented a vision of health and purity.
+Depicted in the nude, she holds a yonic-shaped flower as a symbol of her femininity.
+Rivera depicted her in the nude in another mural in the same building, although neither of the nude depictions were meant to be erotic but represented a vision of health and purity.

-Death
+Later life

-Cristina and her children lived with Diego and Frida as a family.
+Cristina and her children lived with Rivera and Frida as a family.
 Towards the end of Frida's life, Cristina looked after her and made her as comfortable as possible.
-After Frida's death, Cristina lived her life separate from Diego.
-Diego turned Cristina and Frida's childhood house La Casa Azul in Coyoacán into a museum of Frida's work, though this didn't please Cristina.
+After Frida's death, Cristina lived her life separate from Rivera.
+Rivera turned Cristina and Frida's childhood house La Casa Azul in Coyoacán into a museum of Frida's work, though this did not please Cristina.